Minerva: A File-Based Ransomware Detector: : A File-Based Ransomware Detector

 \subsubsection{File Read Ratio.}

-While it is unlikely for a benign process to overwrite a file entirely, it can happen rather often that a benign process reads a file completely.
-This is common for many types of user files, such as text documents, spreadsheets, and many others.
-Indeed, ransomware and benign processes have similar behavior from the point of view of the percentage of a file read, so it would appear to be a comparatively weak feature to use for classification.
-While this is true in isolation, its importance becomes clear when coupled with the percentage of a file written.
-Indeed, the main techniques used by evasive ransomware to reduce feature expression are load splitting and function splitting: an individual ransomware process is divided into multiple processes, and both the number of operations, as well as their type (i.e., read, write), is split between the processes.
-Splitting functionality between processes means that, in some cases, evasive ransomware processes perform only read operations on files and share the data with multiple writer processes through some stealth communication channel~\cite{de_gaspari_evading_2022}.
-The writer processes will encrypt the data and overwrite the file at some later time.
+While it is uncommon for a benign process to entirely overwrite a file, it frequently occurs that a benign process reads a file in its entirety.
+This behavior is prevalent for various user files, such as text documents, spreadsheets, and many others.
+Indeed, both ransomware and benign processes exhibit similar behaviors concerning the percentage of a file read, making it appear a weak feature for classification.
+However, its significance becomes evident when paired with the percentage of a file written.
+The primary techniques employed by evasive multiprocess ransomware to reduce feature expression are load splitting and function splitting: an individual ransomware process is divided into multiple processes, and both the number of operations and their type (i.e., read, write), are distributed among the processes.
+Splitting functionality among processes implies that, in certain cases, ransomware processes perform solely read operations on files, while sharing the read data with multiple writer processes through some stealth communication channel~\cite{de_gaspari_evading_2022,zhou2023limits}.
+The writer processes then encrypt the data and overwrite the file at some later time.
+From the perspective of the file-based behavioral profile, this implies that there may be instances in which write operations of encrypted data occur within a time window, with no corresponding read operation.

-From the point of view of the behavioral profile of files, this implies that in some time windows there might be write operations of encrypted data over a portion of the file, with no corresponding read operation in the same time window.
-The percentage of a file read in a time window (\emph{Read Ratio}, from here on) is a fundamental feature to capture this unique behavior.
+Figures~\ref{fig:hist_rw_ratio} and~\ref{fig:cdf_rw_ratio} highlight the fundamental difference between ransomware and benign processes behavior concerning file read/write ratio mismatch.
+We observe a substantial distinction between ransomware activity and benign process behavior both in the read/write ratio of files, thereby supporting our hypothesis that this feature offers valuable information for distinguishing between benign and ransomware activity in the system.